Rivett

 Table Chart PROFILE FAQ

-Rivett has a typical household mix, with a lower-than-average median household size
+Rivett has a typical household mix, with a fairly typical median household size

 Family households constitute 72.3% of all households, including 31.9% couples with children, 26.7% couples without children, and 12.6% single parent families.
-Non-family households comprise the remaining 27.7%, with lone person households at 25.7% and group households making up 1.9% of the total.
-The median household size is 2.5 people, which is smaller than the Australian Capital Territory average of 2.6.
+Non-family households comprise the remaining 27.7%, with lone person households at 25.7% and group households making up 1.9%.
+The median household size of 2.5 people is in line with the Australian Capital Territory average.

 Frequently Asked Questions - Households